Sexist, vulgar posts on women's marches rebound on officials

 These are a handful of examples from across the U.S. of mostly male public officials who have been reprimanded, called out or disciplined over social media postings about the women’s marches around the globe last weekend.

 The rash of incidents, which range from boorish to downright vulgar, highlight how nasty political discourse has become since the divisive presidential election.
-But in an era when Trump made lashing out against “political correctness” central to his appeal, the consequences these officials face for unfiltered use of social media once again demonstrates that what you say on the Internet still can hurt you.
+But in an era when Trump made lashing out against “political correctness” central to his appeal, the consequences these officials face for unfiltered use of social media once again demonstrate that what you say on the internet still can hurt you.

 Still, the number of incidents following the women’s marches, which packed public squares in blue states and some red as well, has put a few elected officials and supervisors in an awkward spot.
 And it’s not clear where to draw the line.

-In Indiana, Republican House Speaker Brian Bosma says he’s conducting social media tutorials after posts from at least two state lawmakers.
+In Indiana, Republican House Speaker Brian Bosma said he’s conducting social media tutorials after at least two state lawmakers made insulting posts.

-Sandlin, who says he didn’t knowingly make the since-deleted post, was inundated with criticism on his Facebook page and has apologized.
-He says the incident was a powerful lesson on the “unintended consequences” of opening up “your social media to try to get it out as broadly as you can.”
+Sandlin, who said he didn’t knowingly share the since-deleted post, was inundated with criticism on his Facebook page and has apologized.
+He said the incident was a powerful lesson on the “unintended consequences” of opening up “your social media to try to get it out as broadly as you can.”

-Dathan Paterno, A school board member In Park Ridge, Illinois, where Hillary Clinton grew up, abruptly resigned after he called the protests a “farce” by “vagina screechers” on Twitter.
+On Monday, Dathan Paterno, a school board member in Park Ridge, Illinois, where Hillary Clinton grew up, abruptly resigned after he called the protests a “farce” by “vagina screechers” on Twitter.

 Paterno, who did not respond to a request for comment, later deleted his social media accounts, said district Superintendent Laurie Heinz.
 He wrote in his letter of resignation that the tweets were “understandably misinterpreted.”